drusin/blog/content/posts/post-1.md

 4. In the `docs` folder, add an empty file named `.nojekyll` (again the `.` at the beginning is important) to tell GitHub that it shouldn't treat your webpage as a Jekyll project

 Now you can delete the obsolete `_pages` folder, commit your changes and push to GitHub.
 A few minutes after pushing, you should see a new deployment for your project on the GitHub webpage.

+### A bit more involved, but also more elegant: use a GitHub Workflow to deploy Pages
+The problem with the solution above is that you have to do the building yourself pushing of the built page yourself.
+With 11ty it takes seconds, so it's not too bad, but a nicer approach would be to put the build folder on `.gitignore` and let GitHub build the project automatically everytime something to the main branch is pushed.